 Similarly, when you shut your eyes too tightly, the same thing happens inside your ear.
 Slow-twitch fibers produce sounds in the frequency range of 10-30 Hertz, while fast-twitch fibers produce 30-70 Hertz sound frequencies (Source).
 Note that the generally accepted audible range for humans is 20 to 20,000 Hertz, although this audible range may vary depending upon individuals and various environmental factors.

 However, it is important to note that not everyone can produce this rumbling, thunder-like sound in their ears voluntarily by contracting the tensor tympani muscle; only a small percentage of people can actually do that.
-Therefore, don’t keep shutting your eyes tightly in the hopes of hearing thunder rumbling in your ears!
+Therefore, don’t keep shutting your eyes tightly in hopes of hearing thunder rumbling in your ears!